anjchang/freshsonnets/README.md

 Chorus\s\d\d?:\n
 </pre>

-Other than that, it was interesting learning to use the lyrics api, and also FODF to format a pdf.
+Other than that, it was interesting learning to use the lyrics api, and also FPDF to format a pdf.

 I wish that I could have done something like replacing interesting words from one to the other-- maybe next year!